 A 1999 graduate of Saint Michael’s College, Pineault served as an assistant coach for the Beavers from 2004-09 before becoming just the fifth head coach in program history prior to the 2010 campaign.
 Pineault led Babson to an 11-7-2 mark and a spot in the NEWMAC Tournament final in her first season at the helm in 2010. more>>

-A graduate of St. Lawrence University, 2016 marks Amanda Hamilton's first year on the Bates coaching staff.
+A new capture for Smith College and a graduate of St. Lawrence University, 2018 marks Amanda Hamilton's is entering her first year at Smith.
+Hamilton previously worked three years on the Bates coaching staff.
 She played four years of varsity soccer at St. Lawrence and was part of program that saw its first NCAA championships appearance since 1989 as well as two consecutive Liberty League finals appearances.

 MARY SHIMKO – Brandeis University

 Mary Shimko joined the Brandeis women’s soccer coaching staff in early 2017.
 In her first season on the sidelines, she helped the Judges to the second round of the NCAA tournament.
 In 2018, the Judges finished 12-5 overall and advanced to the NCAA Tournament, marking the fifth-straight tournament bid.

 Shimko came to Brandeis after spending one season as an assistant coach for College of the Holy Cross.
 Prior to her time at Holy Cross, Shimko spent two seasons as an assistant coach for Smith College, where she helped the Pioneers to a pair of NEWMAC Tournament appearances. more>>

 ZAC SHAW – Clarkson University